by Chuck Rehdorf on 2017-09-01 9:00am

 Image credit: atyourpaceonline.com

 The science fiction author Robert Heinlein is quoted as having once said, "Cheop’s Law: Nothing ever gets built on schedule or within budget."
-The modern day ending to that quote might be, "Especially if you can’t find the workers."
+The modern-day ending to that quote might be, "Especially if you can’t find the workers."

 In America today, one of the greatest challenges facing construction contractors is finding and retaining skilled construction workers.
-According to an August 2017 posting by the Associated General Contractors of America, 70% of construction firms say they are having a difficult time filling positions.
+According to August 2017 posting by the Associated General Contractors of America, 70% of construction firms say they are having a difficult time filling positions.
 The post goes on to say conditions are most severe here in the west.
 Over 75 percent of the contractors in states like Oregon, Washington, and California say they’re experiencing shortages of skilled hourly workers.
 All this, at a time when construction demands are actually rising.

 Image credit: atyourpaconline.com

 According to industry experts, until 2010 the construction market was made up of two generations of workers.
 These generations were generally referred to as Traditionalists and Baby Boomers, but beginning in about 2012, the workforce split into four generations.
-Now the construction workforce is comprised of Traditionalists, Baby Boomers, generation Xers, and Millennials.
-Currently, the bulk of the construction industry’s skill and experience belong to the Traditionalists and Baby Boomers, but as they age, that advantage in knowledge and skill is beginning to fade.
+Now the construction workforce is comprised of Traditionalists, Baby Boomers, Generation Xers, and Millennials.
+Currently, the bulk of the construction industry’s skill and experience belongs to the Traditionalists and Baby Boomers, but as they age, that advantage in knowledge and skill is beginning to fade.

 Along with skill and knowledge fading, workers who might have been building skills in the construction trades are moving to other sectors of the workforce.
 This could be due to shifting national priorities in the workforce, such as a drop in the numbers of vocational training and mentoring programs, as well as workers moving into other careers when the recession impacted the construction industry.
-Young people are increasingly being told they need to go to college, and with school budgets being cut some of the first programs on the chopping block are shop and vocational classes.
+Young people are increasingly being told they need to go to college, and with school budgets being cut some of the first programs on the chopping block are shop, vocational classes and even contractor education.
 The flip side of this is the cold hard fact that Traditionalists and Baby Boomers are retiring in growing numbers, and taking their skill, experience, and work ethic with them.
 Increasingly, many experts in the field believe there may be a deeper reason for the shortage of competent workers: A change in the work ethic of workers entering the force is contributing significantly to the shortage.

 Image credit: pixabay.com

 In a February 2016 article in Psychology Today, entitled “Do Millennials Have a Lesser Work Ethic?”, Jean M. Twenge Ph.D. says, “In fact, the science does support the idea that Millennials have a lower work ethic.”
 She goes on to quote a study that has been ongoing on since 1976, in which Millennials’ answers were compared against Baby Boomers and Gen Xers regarding work ethics.
 The study revealed that when it came to Millennials not wanting to work hard the percentage was higher.
 26% of Boomers said they did not want to work hard, compared to 30% of Gen Xers and 38% for the Millennials.
 When the study asked if they were willing to work overtime, the answers were again telling: 59% of Baby Boomers were willing to work overtime as compared to 56% of Gen Xers and 47% of Millennials.
 Twenge said, “Millennials are still more likely to say money is very important and that they want to buy expensive things.”
-Twenge went even further, saying “This is entitlement—so it’s not surprising that’s the word on everyone’s lips in discussing this problem.”
+Twenge went even further, saying “This is an entitlement—so it’s not surprising that’s the word on everyone’s lips in discussing this problem.”
 In a time when building throughout America is getting stronger, this should be a wakeup call for industry leaders and educators that we need to change the culture.

 Image credit: Wikimedia commons